Spinal Muscular Atrophy

 How is Spinal Muscular Atrophy treated?

+In addition, supportive services can be used to address some symptoms.
 For children with the more severe forms of spinal muscular atrophy, mechanical breathing aids may prolong lifespan.
-In some cases, breathing is more difficult at night, leading to a lack of sleep.
-In those cases, certain types of respiratory assistance may be helpful.
-If getting enough nutrition is an issue, some people with SMA have turned to feeding tubes.
+If getting enough nutrition is an issue, some people with SMA have feeding tubes.
+Those with milder forms of the disease sometimes choose to have surgery to correct curvature of the spine (scoliosis) or joint problems.

 What is the prognosis for a person with Spinal Muscular Atrophy?